devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 GroupAggregate  (cost=74815.63..74852.75 rows=200 width=40) (actual time=14979.139..15041.552 rows=350 loops=1)
 ```

 Better!
-But it looks like we’re still filtering out a ton of data, probably due to some of the huge redundant information we have.
-Fortunately, we have a tool that we’ve already been using that can help here: the `array_agg` function.
+But it looks like we're still filtering out a ton of data, probably due to some of the huge redundant information we have.
+Fortunately, we have a tool that we've already been using that can help here: the `array_agg` function.

 ## Step 3: Put it all together

 The `array_agg` function — [one of the built-in aggregate functions in Postgres](https://www.postgresql.org/docs/current/functions-aggregate.html){:target="_blank"}{:rel="noopener"} — puts results into an array type, which is something that Postgres does support.
 We had been using this for the return value, but we can use it again to improve performance.

 With a little work, we can change the duplicative rows into multiple values in the same row.
-Here’s the query:
+Here's the query:

 ```
 WITH transitinfo AS (